Summary of Significant Accounting Policies

 Principles of Consolidation

-The accompanying consolidated financial statements include the accounts of MYOS RENS Technology Inc. and its wholly-owned subsidiary, Atlas Acquisition Corp.
+The accompanying condensed consolidated financial statements include the accounts of MYOS RENS Technology Inc. and its wholly-owned subsidiary, Atlas Acquisition Corp.
 All material intercompany balances and transactions have been eliminated in consolidation.

 Reclassification of Prior Period Presentation